mribbons/cordova-plugin-cipherlab-rs30/README.md

 ```

 Subscribe to scans by providing a callback method:
-(This will receive scans triggered by hardware button or software triggered (below)
+(This will receive scans triggered by hardware button or software trigger (below)
 ```
 cordova.plugins.CipherlabRS30CordovaPlugin.setReceiveScanCallback(function (data) {
     append("scan received: " + data);